Mustafa24-design/ghauri_muhammadmustafa21856831_ISErepo/README.md

 This assignment produced a working tool while also proving that the student can modularize, review and improve code, test methods systematically and provide needed software documentation—all of which are important in real-life software projects.

+## Objectives

+The primary objectives of this project are:

+- **To design and develop a modular software solution** that adheres to sound principles of software engineering, using clearly defined and reusable functions.
+- **To validate the correctness of the code** using structured black-box and white-box testing techniques, ensuring accurate handling of both valid and invalid inputs.
+- **To document and manage the development lifecycle** using a version control system (Git) that maintains a traceable history of all changes made across the codebase and associated documents.
+- **To generate a detailed markdown report** that outlines the development process, design decisions, testing strategies, and version control insights for the purpose of knowledge transfer and reproducibility.

+---

 ## Repository Structure:

 ```text